the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 Github Action template is not the only starter kit available; there are libraries-specific templates for the language of interest.
 For example, you can  use  {usethis} package in R to create a template for R packages by running `usethis::use_github_action_check_standard()`.
 This will generate GitHub Actions to run CRAN checks after every commit or pull request.
 That’s all you have to do!

+#### 3- Using the configuration of other projects as inspriration

+Many well maintained open source libraries and estableshed projects use GitHub Actions for their CI.
+Have a look at the checks lists on pull requests of these projects for inspiration and ideas; following by checking out their CI configuration files.
+In most cases their licence will allow to copy the bits that would work for your case.
+The advantage of this approach is to use some approaches that are already working.

+For example:

+- the Turing Way workflow to [build the Turing Way book and to provide a preview for the pull requests](https://github.com/alan-turing-institute/the-turing-way/blob/master/.github/workflows/ci.yml)
+- a matrix of tests on [3 operating systems and multiple Python versions for the Python package NetworkX](https://github.com/networkx/networkx/blob/main/.github/workflows/test.yml)
+- a more complex setup of testing the [build in multiple circumstances for the Python package Numpy](https://github.com/numpy/numpy/blob/main/.github/workflows/build_test.yml)

 In the next section, we will explain building blocks for the workflow.